2026 Ranking

 • Clean REST API with JSON responses

-• Unique MCP server for AI assistants
+• Remote MCP server for AI assistants

 Cons